 Time and labor intensive

-After you track down your underlying ESG data, you need to manually calculate emission data based on different emissions factors, different reporting boundaries, calculation methods, along with metric conversions across regions.
+After you track down your underlying ESG data, you need to manually calculate emission data based on different emissions factors, reporting boundaries, calculation methods, along with metric conversions across regions.

-Sustainability software can maintain an emission factor engine for nationally-recognized carbon emissions factor data tables such as the Australian National Greenhouse Accounts, DEFRA (UK), US EPA (Climate Leaders), e-GRID USA, IEA National Electricity Factors, NZ Ministry for the Environment, and IPCC.
+Sustainability software can maintain an emission factor engine for nationally-recognized carbon emission factor data tables such as the Australian National Greenhouse Accounts, DEFRA (UK), US EPA (Climate Leaders), e-GRID USA, IEA National Electricity Factors, NZ Ministry for the Environment, and IPCC.
 In addition, sustainability software can derive emission calculations rooted in internationally accepted standards.

 Sustainability reporting platforms like Envizi support multi-country, multi-currency, and multi-metric reporting, and allow data capture in local units of measure and currencies and have the ability to convert to standard units.

 Producing financial grade reports for ESG ratings requires auditability at every step in the process, from collection at the source through to the production of reports.
 Data captured manually increases the likelihood of incomplete data due to manual errors.
 Sustainability software can ensure that all data captured is linked back to the original transaction, including a robust audit trail for any changes subsequently made to that data.